waku-org/specs/standards/application/waku-api.md

 This API defines the RECOMMENDED interface for leveraging Waku protocols to send and receive messages.
 Application developers SHOULD use it to access capabilities for peer discovery, message routing, and peer-to-peer reliability.

+TODO: This spec must be further extended to include connection health inspection, message sending, subscription and store hash queries.

 ## Motivation

 The accessibility of Waku protocols is capped by the accessibility of their implementations, and hence API.